gnodi/danf/resource/private/doc/documentation/core/events.md

 For instance, you can access the jquery element which is processing the event with `!event.target!`.

 > You can use JQuery as a service.
 Danf is already defining this service for you: `danf:vendor.jquery`.

+The input stream for a dom event is the event data of [JQuery](https://api.jquery.com/category/events/).

 ### Factorize an event definition